Nature-based solutions

 Belgium

-In 2024, Amazon announced its first Right Now Climate Fund project in Belgium, providing €1.1 million funding for the establishment of the newest Belgian National Park, Brabantse Wouden.
+In 2024, we announced its first Right Now Climate Fund project in Belgium, providing €1.1 million funding for the establishment of the newest Belgian National Park, Brabantse Wouden.
 Brabantse Wouden is recognized by UNESCO for its ancient woodlands that have been unchanged since the Ice Age.
 This funding will support initiatives that enhance the climate resilience and biodiversity of the National Park's woodland as well as encouraging more of the local community to benefit from the Park's nature.

 Read more on Amazon News , opens in a new tab